ronilaukkarinen/mastodon-bird-ui/README.md

 - Tinted deep purple, subtle beautiness
 - Action bar in the bottom on mobile

+## Installation

+1. Make sure _Mastodon (Dark)_ is enabled in the **Site theme** setting
+2. Copy the contents of style.css
+3. Install it as CSS to your assets or use Custom CSS in the Appearance settings in your instance

+## Contributing / testing

+1. Install [live-css-editor](https://github.com/webextensions/live-css-editor) (or any other extension that allows you to inject CSS into web pages) or use [Unite for macOS](https://www.bzgapps.com/unite)
+2. Get style.css from this repo
+3. Open extension and paste the CSS into the editor
+4. Click 📌-icon so the styles will be remembered for the domain or if you want just to use it as needed, activate styles from the extension's popup

 ### Goals

 - **CSS only.** This means some pseudos and modern CSS hacks.
 The intent is to have the code base as simple and extendable as possible.
 The styles should be easily modifiable.
 Ready-made code works when placed in _Custom CSS_ box in {yourinstance.social/mementomori.social/admin/settings/appearance}